Kathund/ShareX-API/README.md

 To setup your new ShareX API and make it work with ShareX you will need to do the following:

 1. Have the api running
-2. In your console you will see `Config is available to be generated @ <URL>`, After going to that url you will be promoted to save a file called `ShareX-API-Config.sxcu` This file is a ShareX Custom Uploader Configuration file.
+2. In your console you will see `Config is available to be generated @ <URL>/generate?key=<Generated Key>`, After going to that url you will be promoted to save a file called `ShareX-API-Config.sxcu` This file is a ShareX Custom Uploader Configuration file.
 3. From there navigate to folder where you have downloaded the config file and open it with ShareX.
 4. Your will be promoted if you want ot make `ShareX-Uploader` your default uploader, click yes.
 5. You are now ready to use the API with ShareX.